tbarn/auto-collector-dashboard/README.md

 # Keen IO Auto-Collector Dashboard 📉📊📈

-A pre-made dashboard for a Keen IO projects using the [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?source=glitch).
+A pre-made dashboard for Keen IO projects using the [Auto-Collector](https://keen.io/docs/streams/web-auto-collection/?source=glitch).

 This dashboard is built using the existing event data models, so you don't have to!